LunarLogic/flux-challenge-elm-2019/README.md

 A solution to [flux-challenge](https://github.com/staltz/flux-challenge) written in Elm.

+This is our previous attempt at solving the challenge.
+See [our current attempt](https://github.com/LunarLogic/flux-challenge-elm/).

 ## Starting the app

 1. Start the frontend server by running `yarn run start` (install packages by running `yarn` first).